rayhannr/uncleroy/src/pages/blog/cache-control-for-react-app-using-nginx.md

 ### The strategy in practice

-- <b>Cache `index.html` with no-store or a short max-age</b>: This ensures the browser always checks with the server for the latest `index.html`.
+- <strong>Cache `index.html` with no-store or a short max-age</strong>: This ensures the browser always checks with the server for the latest `index.html`.
 By doing this, users will always get the updated references to the latest version of your static files after a new deployment.
-- <b>Cache static assets (`.js`, `.css`, etc.) aggressively</b>: These assets can be cached for a long time (e.g., 1 year) because their filenames will change whenever there is a new deployment.
+- <strong>Cache static assets (`.js`, `.css`, etc.) aggressively</strong>: These assets can be cached for a long time (e.g., 1 year) because their filenames will change whenever there is a new deployment.

 ## Summary